rajaraodv/cfmeteor/README.md

 1. From now on `myapp/bundle` folder is the **actual app**.

-2. `CD into myapp/bundle/server` (this is the main folder for all the Node.js server-side scripts)

-3. `npm install cfmeteor` **inside bundle/server** folder (so that this get installed in **bundle/server/cfmeteor**)
+2. `CD into myapp/bundle/server/node_modules` and `git clone https://rajaraodv@github.com/rajaraodv/cfmeteor.git`

-4. Open `bundle/server/server.js` and add `require("cfmeteor");` as the first line so that this cfmeteor module is run before anything else.
+3. Open `bundle/server/server.js` and add `require("cfmeteor");` as the first line so that this cfmeteor module is run before anything else.

 #### Step 3: Uploading meteor.com apps to Cloud Foundry:
 1. From inside, `myapp/bundle`, do `vmc push myapp --runtime node06`

-2. And when vmc asks for "Do you need any services?", bind to MongoDB
+2. And when vmc asks for "Do you need any services?", bind to MongoDB service

 Details